Pesticide Use Data System

 Accurate and timely data on the frequency and intensity of pesticide applications on major crops are needed at the county, state, and national levels to help scientists, regulatory agencies, and farmers recognize when there is slippage in the efficacy of current pest management systems.
 It is also vital in identifying which herbicides warrant closer scrutiny because of markedly rising use and weed resistance.

 For example, in the Heartland since the late 1990s, the rapid adoption of GMO corn and soybean seeds led to sharply rising use of glyphosate-based herbicides (GBHs).
 In 1995, 20% of the national soybean crop was sprayed with about 0.6 pounds of glyphosate, for a total of 7.6 million pounds applied.
-In 2016, 91.5% of soybean acres were treated with an average of 0.9 pounds, resulting in a total of over 102 million pounds — 13 times more than in 1995!
+In 2016, 91.5% of soybean acres were treated with an average of 0.9 pounds of glyphosate, resulting in a total of over 102 million pounds — 13 times more than in 1995!

 Beginning in 2016, upon the approval of soybeans and cotton crops genetically engineered to resist both GBHs and dicamba, use of the high-risk herbicide dicamba began rising, especially in states on the southern edge of the Cornbelt.
 Beginning in crop season 2019, newly approved GMO soybeans resistant to both GBHs and 2,4-D started driving the use of 2,4-D upward.